 So if you buy a Forever Stamp at $0.55 per stamp and the first-class postage rate rises to $0.60 per stamp, you save $0.05 for every letter you send.

 The first Forever Stamps were issued by the United States Postal Service in 2007.
-In 2011, almost all stamps sold by the USPS became Forever Stamps.
-You can only buy first-class stamps with their value stamped on them if you purchase bulk coils of at least 500 stamps.
+By 2011, almost all stamps sold by the USPS became Forever Stamps.
+Today, you can only buy first-class stamps with their value stamped on them if you purchase bulk coils of at least 500 stamps.

 There have been only two times that the postage rate has fallen in the past century or so: in 1919 when the cost of mailing an envelope dropped from three to two cents, and in April of 2016 when the USPS dropped their first-class postal rate from $0.49 to $0.47 for a standard letter.
 However, that rate drop didn't last long; the prices rose again in January of 2017, going back to $0.49 per stamp.

-The Postal Service can't simply decide to make stamps cost anything they want.
-US stamp rates are roughly tied to inflation.
-When inflation rises, the US Postal Service can request an increase in stamp rates.
-This generally results in a price increase of a few cents every year or couple of years.
+This process generally results in a price increase of a few cents every year or couple of years.
 As long as inflation rises, stamps will get more expensive.

 So does that mean you should buy a ton of stamps right now?
 Not necessarily.
 The Postal Service announces its rate hikes before they go into effect.
 So you can wait to see what the Post Office does before you make a purchase.